Other Competitions and Educational Offers

 PiA - Physics in Advent

 "PiA - Physics in Advent“ is aimed at children and young people aged between 11 and 18 years and is an Advent calendar of a special kind: a physical Advent calendar.
 Behind every little door there is some education and fun.
 Based on the experience of previous years, parents, teachers, students or those simply interested in physical phenomena also take great pleasure in it.
-This year, adults in companies, departments and circles of friends are also encouraged to join in as a team and solve the riddle.
+In 2020, adults in companies, departments and circles of friends were encouraged to join in as a team and solve the riddle.

 You can watch a simple experiment every day from 1 to 24 December on YouTube, that you can easily do yourself using standard household materials.
 Afterwards you will try to explain the phenomena, with four possible answers.
 The next day, the solution is available - again via a YouTube video.
 If you wish, the results can be evaluated: individually, for a school class or even for whole schools.
 The best participants, classes or schools receive prizes.
 In addition to iPods, books and experiment kits, there are also a trip to Dallas for NBA basketball games with Dirk Nowitzki, a ride in a hot air balloon, and a flight in a glider.